 There are several behavioral modifications and medical treatments that can help relieve symptoms of PCOS.

 For women who are suffering from the effects of polycystic ovary syndrome, lifestyle changes can help control symptoms.

 - Lose weight – Weight loss can help lower blood glucose levels and make the body more efficient in the way it uses insulin.
 Even a small amount of weight loss can help make menstrual periods more regular.

 - Limit carbohydrate intake – Since carbohydrates increase insulin levels, it’s best to lessen carbohydrates from the diet.

 - Stop smoking – Cigarette smoke can raise androgen levels in women, contributing to PCOS symptoms and making them worse.

 To regulate the menstrual cycle and improve menstrual regularity, the doctor may use birth control pills to increase estrogen and progestin and decrease androgen.
 Progestin therapy may be used for those who want to try to conceive a child.

 To reduce excessive hair growth, birth controls are an option, but there are other choices.
 Certain medications block the effects of androgen on the skin, while certain types of creams can slow facial hair growth.
 To get rid of existing hair, laser hair removal is sometimes suggested.

 Schedule an Appointment for Polycystic Ovary Syndrome Treatment in the Greater Boston Area

-If you are suffering from the symptoms of PCOS, and you would like to see what your options are, we’re here to help!
+If you are suffering from the symptoms of PCOS, and need a gynecologist near Boston, we’re here to help!
 Please give us a call at (781) 263-0033 to make an appointment.